Frequently Asked Questions Concerning Electromyogram

 What happens during an EMG (Electromyography)?

 For this part of the exam, a small, thin needle is inserted into several muscles to see if there are any problems.
 The doctor examines only the muscles necessary to decide what is wrong.
 The doctor will look at and listen to the electrical signals that travel from the needle to the EMG machine.
-The doctor then interpret these signals to see if there are any abnormalities.
+The doctor then interprets these signals to see if there are any abnormalities.

 When will I know the test results?